Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Experiment Design

 \subsection{Implementation of Round-Trip Translation}

-The RTT pipeline comprises four main steps: preprocessing of input buggy code, generation of translations, postprocessing of RTT-generated outputs, and their validation. \ag{We refer to \emph{input} source code as \emph{buggy code}, \emph{buggy examples} or simply \emph{bugs}, while \emph{outputs} of the RTT pipeline correspond to \emph{candidate patches} in APR terminology.} The first three steps are shown in Figure~\ref{fig:diag-rtt-process}.
+The RTT pipeline comprises four main steps: preprocessing of input buggy code, generation of translations, postprocessing of RTT-generated outputs, and their validation.
+We refer to \emph{input} source code as \emph{buggy code}, \emph{buggy examples} or simply \emph{bugs}, while \emph{outputs} of the RTT pipeline correspond to \emph{candidate patches} in APR terminology.
+The first three steps are shown in Figure~\ref{fig:diag-rtt-process}.
 We add the fourth evaluation step in the current section.
 The result is a versatile and parallelizable pipeline able to generate and validate RTT patches with diverse models and test against different benchmarks.
 Our pipeline extends the framework of Jiang et al.~\cite{jiang2023:impact}.

 \head{Step 1: Preprocessing and Prompting.~} We follow the common practice and extract solely the buggy function as is also done by Jiang et al.~\cite{jiang2023:impact}.
 To conform with language models requirements, we add prefixes, suffixes, masks and/or general style changes, such as removing newline characters, before tokenization.
 We insert a Javadoc header that serves as a prompt for the infilling models (SantaCoder, StarCoderBase, InCoder).
+The extraction of code and preprocessing is automated and requires no human intervention.
 Section~\ref{sec:prompt-choice} contains the exact prompts used for the models.

 \head{Step 2: Round-trip Translation.~} In the round-trip translation step, we generate two translations for each buggy example using the same type of LLM for both RTT legs: from preprocessed buggy code to an intermediate language and from the intermediate language back to the original language.
-We generate 5 different translations per leg in the round-trip translation using LLMs with non-zero temperature to ensure the diversity of the intermediate representations and final candidate patches.
-Therefore, for each buggy example in a benchmark, we obtain 5 translations in the intermediate language and 25 final candidate patches, i.e., 5 from each intermediate translation.
+We generate five different translations per leg in the round-trip translation using LLMs with non-zero temperature to ensure the diversity of the intermediate representations and final candidate patches.
+Therefore, for each buggy example in a benchmark, we obtain five translations in the intermediate language and 25 final candidate patches, i.e., five from each intermediate translation.
 Temperature and other model-specific hyperparameters are described in Section~\ref{section:hyperparemeters}.